New Construction 221(d)(4)

 b) Replacement of two or more major building components

-Interest Rate Fixed for term of loan, determined by market conditions at time of rate lock (rate lock deposit is 1% and refunded at closing)
+Fixed for term of loan, determined by market conditions at time of rate lock (rate lock deposit is ½%and is refunded within 3-4 weeks following closing.)

 b) FHA mortgage statutory per unit limits adjusted for local high cost factor, or

-* Cost of offsite improvements, FF&E, marketing, construction contingency and operating deficit reserve excluded from loan amount.
+* Cost of offsite improvements, marketing, construction contingency and operating deficit reserve excluded from loan amount.

 b) Taxes and insurance escrowed monthly (post construction)